 This course is taught face-to-face at one of our UK campuses.

 Every effort has been made to ensure the accuracy of our published course information.
 However, our programmes are subject to ongoing review and development.
 Changing circumstances may cause alteration to, or the cancellation of, courses.
 Changes may be necessary to comply with the requirements of accrediting bodies or revisions to subject benchmarks statements.
 As well as to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

 View the course facilities

-- We are the only university in the North West to offer an undergraduate journalism programme which has been accredited by the NCTJ.
+- The NCTJ recognised UCLan as the top performing Higher Education course in the UK in 2022.
 We've gone through a rigorous inspection process to ensure that our course meets the latest industry standards.
 Your NCTJ Diploma forms an integral part of your studies.